 Her writings on inner wellness, self-improvement and mental fitness have been published by Times of India, Hindustan Times, The Hindu, The Pioneer, New Indian Express, Economic Times, Dainik Jagaran, Speaking Tree, Namaskar, Exotica, and Femina, to name a few.
 She has also been featured in various newspapers and magazines as an expert on her subject.

-In this episode of Naaree Talk, Bindiya shares her New Year goals checklist for health and happiness in 2020.
+In this episode of Naaree Talk, Bindiya shares her New Year goals checklist for health and happiness.

-In this episode of Naaree Talk, Mental Fitness and Digital Wellness Coach, Bindiya Murgai, shares her New Year goals checklist for health and happiness in 2020.
+In this episode of Naaree Talk, Mental Fitness and Digital Wellness Coach, Bindiya Murgai, shares her New Year goals checklist for health and happiness.

 1. Practice self-love